Research Misconduct

 - The researcher, either by action or inaction, failed to do what a researcher adhering to the standards of research practice and oversight in the relevant research community would have done under these circumstances to prevent the falsification, fabrication, or plagiarism.

 Research: A systematic investigation designed to develop or contribute to generalizable knowledge.
-The term encompasses basic and applied research, as well as research training activities.
+The term encompasses, including basic and applied research, as well as research training activities.

 - Fabrication is making up data or results and recording or reporting them.